Vanier Canada Graduate Scholarship

 - not hold or have held a doctoral-level scholarship or fellowship from CIHR, SSHRC or NSERC to undertake or complete a doctoral program (or combined MA/PhD or MD/PhD)

-Note: Applicants may apply to both the Vanier CGS program and another doctoral-level scholarship/fellowship program (e.g. PGS D) under the same or different federal granting agency in the same academic year, provided that the research proposed in each application falls within the mandate of the federal granting agency to which the application is submitted.
-Applicants being considered for a Vanier CGS may not apply for a CGS Master’s award in the same year.
+Note: Applicants may apply to both the Vanier CGS program and another doctoral-level scholarship/fellowship program (e.g. PGS D) or a CGS Master’s award, under the same or different federal granting agency in the same academic year, provided that the research proposed in each application falls within the mandate of the federal granting agency to which the application is submitted.

 Applicants should refer to the Vanier website for step by step application/nomination instructions.
 The ResearchNet application will only be accessible to applicants until the published Institution Internal Deadline of Sept 20 at 8pm, at which time it will go offline.